joinnextblock/attn-protocol/packages/sdk/README.md

 ## Event Types

-Each subsection restates the ATTN-01 content + tag requirements so builders stay in lockstep with the Cityscape snapshot model.
+Each subsection restates the ATTN-01 content + tag requirements so builders stay in lockstep with the block-synchronized snapshot model.
 When the SDK does not yet expose a specific field/tag (for example, `relay_list` inside the PROMOTION content), treat that as a TODO before publishing—extend the helper or compose the JSON manually so every required field lands on-chain of record.

 ### BLOCK Event (kind 38088)